aros057/AzureFuncPOC/README.md

     response(plain text):
     https://www.google.com

   Publishing to Azure.
 Continuos delivery enabled for these projects to publish to Azure automatically.
   Alternatively, publish from Visual Studio.

+  Shortening function will appeng 'http' automatically where URLs do not specify any protocol.